xiong-zx/xiong-zx.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <i>Victory belongs to the most tenacious.</i>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: headshot.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm <b>Zhixiao Xiong</b> (熊至潇), a PhD student in Operations Research at <a href="https://ieor.berkeley.edu/">IEOR</a> department, UC Berkeley (starting in 2025), co‑advised by Prof. <a href="https://sites.google.com/site/optyingcui/">Ying Cui</a> and Prof. <a href="https://huiwen-j.github.io/">Huiwen Jia</a>.

+Previously, I completed a dual degree—B.S. in Mathematics and Physics and B.Eng. in Industrial Engineering—at Weiyang College, Tsinghua University.
+In Fall 2023, I spent a semester at the University of Toronto, working with Prof. <a href="https://cglee.mie.utoronto.ca/">Chi‑Guhn Lee</a> in the Department of Mechanical and Industrial Engineering.

+My research interests lie at the intersection of machine learning and optimization, including machine learning for optimization, guided diffusion processes, stochastic optimization under heavy‑tailed noise, zeroth‑order methods, and nonsmooth optimization.

+I enjoy programming in Python, C/C++, Rust, and Julia.
+Outside of research, you'll find me on the tennis court or skiing.